North Dakota • 2026 Tax Year • Updated March 1, 2026

 ๐Ÿš€ Working Parents Child Care Relief (WPCCR)

 The headline program for North Dakota employers!
-A state cash match for infant/toddler care.
+A state cash match for child care (birth through age 5).

 How WPCCR Works